Coracoclavicular ligament

 The coracoclavicular ligament is a ligament of the shoulder.
 It connects the clavicle to the coracoid process of the scapula.

 Structure

 The coracoclavicular ligament connects the clavicle to the coracoid process of the scapula.
-It it is not part of the acromioclavicular joint articulation, but is usually described with it, since it keeps the clavicle in contact with the acromion.
+It is not part of the acromioclavicular joint articulation, but is usually described with it, since it keeps the clavicle in contact with the acromion.
 It consists of two fasciculi, the trapezoid ligament in front, and the conoid ligament behind.
 These ligaments are in relation, in front, with the subclavius muscle and the deltoid muscle; behind, with the trapezius.

 Variation

 The insertions of the coracoclavicular ligament can occur in slightly different places in different people.
 It may contain three fascicles rather than two.

 Function

 The coracoclavicular ligament is a strong stabilizer of the acromioclavicular joint.
 It is also important in the transmission of weight of the upper limb to the axial skeleton.
 There is very little movement at the AC joint.